 From shock blindsides, to challenge fails and even budding romances, we can expect blood, sweat and tears (both happy and sad) with every season.

 WATCH: The Australian Survivor proposal.
 Post continues after video...

-But who will they be joining in the Hall of Fame?
+But who will be joining the Hall of Fame next?
 Meet the previous winners here and see what has happened since they wrapped filming.

 Australia's first Sole Survivor Rob Dickson played smart and won the premiere series in 2002 - back when the show aired on Channel Nine - with an impressive 5-2 jury vote.

 Back then, the show was filmed in South Australia's Eyre Peninsula and the castaways only had to spend 39 days there.
 How times have changed!

 As a former AFL player for both Hawthorne and the Brisbane Bears in the late eighties and early nineties, he had the physical strength but went on to be a film director.